Introduction

 It's a common idea to iterate over an array and map each of its elements onto a new element.
 These mapped elements are put in a new array.

-In JavaScript, we could use the map()
+In JavaScript, we use the map()

-method to create a new array based on a given array with a mapping function.
+method to create a new array based on a given array, with a mapping function.

 map()